sebapandolfi/mooveit/README.md

-# memcache
+# Memcache
 ## Run the server
-First of all, we need to get the server running.
-For it, in the folder server we execute `ruby server.rb {port we wish to use}`
+First of all, we need to get the server/bin running.
+For it, in the folder server we execute
+`ruby server.rb {port we wish to use}`